All Products

 • Queries

 An increase in the average CPU utilization may be caused by queries, such as bad SQL queries.
 For example, an SQL query contains complex computing logic, must process large amounts of data, or results in a Cartesian product error due to missing JOIN conditions.
-In this case, you can use the diagnostics feature on the Monitoring Information page to identify the problematic queries.
+In this case, you can use the diagnostics feature on the Monitoring and Alerts page to identify the problematic queries.

 • For bad SQL detection results, an increase in the average CPU utilization may be caused by SQL queries that require an extended period of time to complete, process large amounts of data, involve multiple stages, and consume large amounts of CPU resources.
 You must analyze the causes based on the self-diagnostics results or execution plans.